 Let’s break down the key frequency areas of the vocal EQ cheat sheet.
 Again, bear in mind that the chart is not meant to be taken as gospel, but instead to merely help you get in the ballpark.

-For your reference, the voiced speech of a typical adult male will have a fundamental frequency from 85 to 180Hz, and that of a typical adult female from 165 to 255Hz.
+So, what Hz do vocals occupy?
+Typically, the voiced speech of a typical adult male will have a fundamental frequency from 85 to 180Hz, and that of a typical adult female from 165 to 255Hz.

 Vocals typically do not contain a lot of subfrequency energy, and they often add nothing valuable to modern mixes.
-In fact, it is common practice to roll off subfrequency content off vocals as it clears up room for instruments that should occupy these lower frequencies, such as the bass guitar and kick drum.
+In fact, it is common practice to roll off sub frequency content off vocals as it clears up room for instruments that should occupy these lower frequencies, such as the bass guitar and kick drum.

-Proximity effect, i.e. the increase in low-frequency response as one gets closer to the microphone, affects this region a fair bit, and is also where ‘plosives’ (words that have overly percussive phonetics, like ‘potato’) can become a problem here, particularly if a pop filter is not used.
+Proximity effect, i.e. the increase in low-frequency response as one gets closer to the microphone, affects this region a fair bit, and is also where ‘plosives’ (words that have overly percussive phonetics, like ‘potato’) can become a problem here, especially if a pop filter is not used.

-100Hz-300Hz is the zone where vocal’s fundamental frequencies will often reside.
+100Hz-300Hz is the zone where the vocal’s fundamental frequencies will often reside.
 As a result, this is an incredibly important frequency area to pay attention to, as it can easily make or break a sound.